 This reading is a good indication that the current drawing contains a plant you don't know about, which is preventing your drip area from reading the plants in the Xref.
 If this is the case, you'll need to locate and delete any errant plants.
 (Read on.)

 Drip areas will not function correctly in drawings that contain plants (as opposed to correctly configured drip irrigation drawings that have their planting plan completely in an attached Xref).

 You might be lucky enough to simply see the errant plant in your drawing.
 However, the plant could be hidden by the plants in the Xref, or it could have been placed well outside the scope of your site design.
 Here's how to find and delete it:

 Place a Plant Schedule

 The easiest way to find an errant plant (or a few errant plants) in your drawing it to simply run a Plant Schedule.
-For help in generating a plant schedule, visit our Plant Schedules: Getting Started documentation section.
+For help in generating a plant schedule, visit our Plant Schedules: Getting Started documentation.

 Locate and Delete the Errant Plant

 Now that we know which plant has been placed in the drawing, we can use the Highlight Plant tool to find it.

 First, open the Plant Manager to see a list of all plants that have been added to the current project.